lsbFlying/resy/README.md

 <details>
 <summary>timing of use</summary>
-combined with the previous introduction to the unmountRestore configuration items, to use the.
-As an author, I actually don't think much of the actual usage scenario.
+combined with the previous introduction to the unmountRestore configuration items, to use the. in fact, I don't think much of the actual usage scenario.
 What I want more is that I don't want createStore to make the configuration item immutable because of the execution of static code, which will cause an inexpressible panic in the future, although I'm not sure what kind of scenario causes what kind of problem.
 </details>